giuseppealfonzetti/armb_experiments/README.md

 # Intro

-This repository contains all the code needed to reproduce all the simulations and real data experiments presented in the paper `Scalable inference via averaged Robbins-Monro bootstrap`.
+This repository contains all the code needed to reproduce all the simulations and real data experiments presented in the paper *Scalable inference via averaged Robbins-Monro bootstrap*.

-## How to use
+## How to use this repository

 Clone the repository locally with